 As a psychotherapist, Tiffany provides an eclectic approach, often drawing from multiple theoretical orientations that are individually specific to the clients needs.
 She often uses Cognitive Behavioral, Person Centered, Family Systems, Existential and Psychodynamic interventions.

 Elita Hamala, M.A.
 LMFT 51135

-She works with a broad range of issues across all age groups.
-Her techniques include Behavior Therapy, Cognitive Behavior Therapy (CBT) and Brief Solution Focused Therapy.
-She focuses on short-term treatment with the goal of helping to eliminate problems as quickly as possible.
+Elita uses a variety of therapeutic methods, including Behavior Therapy, Cognitive Behavior Therapy (CBT) and Brief Solution Focused Therapy.
+She focuses on short-term treatment with the goal of helping to eliminate/reduce problems as quickly as possible.

 Call us today and ask about our

 New Patient Consultation